Self-Confidence and Our Violent World

 - At night, if you think you hear someone breaking in, leave safely if you can, then call the police.
 If you can’t leave, lock yourself in a room with a phone and call the police.
 If an intruder is in your room, pretend you are asleep.

 - A very good preparation plan for the whole family is to have one room (preferably you go to the children) to meet in if someone is in your home.
 Bring your phone and any weapons – lock or barricade yourselves together in that one room.
-Wait for law enforcement to arrive quietly, but prepared to defend yourselves if you need to.
+Wait for law enforcement to arrive quietly, but be prepared to defend yourselves if you need to.
 Don’t turn any lights on – all this does is let the home invader know you are awake and where you are.

 - Guns are responsible for many accidental deaths in the home every year.
 Think carefully before buying a gun or keeping weapons in the home.
 If you do own one, learn how to store it, and use it safely.